Signaletic operads: Preliminaries

 \subsubsection{Leibniz and Zinbiel operads}

-Leibniz algebras are natural generalizations of Lie algebras with non antisymmetric brackets, and Zinbiel algebras play a salient role in the analysis of divided power algebras~\cite{LodayVallette}.
+Leibniz algebras are natural generalizations of Lie algebras with non antisymmetric brackets, and Zinbiel algebras play a salient role in the analysis of divided power algebras~\cite{Loday-generalizedBialgebras, LodayVallette}.
 The Zinbiel operad is usually defined as the symmetric Koszul dual of the Leibniz symmetric operad.
-Here we define it by its presentation.
+As a symmetric operad, it is generated by~$\op{l}$ with the unique relation $(x \op{l} y) \op{l} z = x \op{l} (y \op{l} z + z \op{l} y)$.
+In this paper, we use the non-symmetric Zinbiel operad~$\Zinb$, that has the same components~$\Zinb(n)$ and the same composition rules as the symmetric one, but the action of the symmetric group on~$\Zinb(n)$ is trivial for all~$n \ge 2$.
+Alternatively, following~\cite{ChapotonHivertAlMould}, we can directly define the non-symmetric Zinbiel operad~$\Zinb$ combinatorially as follows.